rayy313/directory-transversal-vulneribilty/report.md

 Customize error messages to provide minimal information to attackers.
 Avoid disclosing specific details about file paths or the server's directory structure in error messages.

 ## Use Security Libraries:
 Leverage security libraries or frameworks that offer built-in protection against directory traversal attacks.
 Many web development frameworks have security features that can help prevent such vulnerabilities.

+## CONCLUSION:
+Attackers can gain access to configuration files, user databases, and proprietary information, leading to breaches of privacy and data theft.
+Furthermore, this vulnerability can serve as a stepping stone for launching more sophisticated attacks, such as remote code execution.